 a) Solo performance(s) You will perform as a soloist for at least one minute.
 15% b) Ensemble performance(s) You will perform as part of an ensemble for at least one minute.
+15% a) Composition 1 One composition written to a set brief, based on one of the four Areas of Study.

-15% The total duration of all the performances is at least four minutes.
+The total duration of all the performances is at least four minutes.